jackHuang1130/Ethereal_Imagination/README.md

 # Ethereal_Imagination

 A Plugin for Minecraft Server with several other plugins as dependencies.

-All related info was listed in the resource/plugin.yml
+All related info has listed in the resource/plugin.yml.